codeofmochi/lauzhack-docker-workshop/README.md

 ## Task 1

 In this task, we will write a simple web server using [ExpressJS](https://expressjs.com/), a popular web framework library.
+We will simply display a Hello World message to visitors.

 ```bash
 mkdir express-web-server